israeltn/tailwind/readme.md

 # My First Tailwind Project
-This is my First Tailwind project
+This is my First Tailwind project.